The future of secure communications: device independence in quantum key distribution: Introduction

 \subsection{Overview of modern cryptography}

-The pioneering application of these revolutionary techniques has led to Quantum Key Distribution (QKD), (and beyond~\cite{Bozzio2024}), representing a significant leap forward in security compared to traditional public-key standards such as Diffie-Hellman \cite{Diffie1976} and RSA (Rivest-Shamir-Adleman)\cite{Rivest1978}. \textit{Facta lex inventa fraus} -- the principle that every established law is followed by the invention of a way to circumvent it -- does not hold, \textit{in theory}, for modern cryptography.
-With the advent of Quantum Cryptography~\citep{Gisin2002, Pirandola2020, Zapatero2023}, the security of communication protocols has shifted from complex, yet vulnerable algorithms, to fundamental quantum principles (uncertainty, entanglement, complementarity, no-cloning, non-locality, etc), providing a mechanism for inherently secure communication channels.
+\textit{Facta lex inventa fraus} --- the principle that every established law is followed by the invention of a way to circumvent it --- does not hold, \textit{in theory}, for modern cryptography.
+With the advent of Quantum Cryptography \cite{Gisin2002, Pirandola2020, Zapatero2023}, the security of communication protocols has shifted from complex, yet vulnerable algorithms, to fundamental quantum principles (uncertainty, entanglement, complementarity, no-cloning, non-locality, etc), providing a mechanism for inherently secure communication channels.
+The pioneering application of these revolutionary techniques has led to Quantum Key Distribution (QKD), (and beyond~\cite{Bozzio2024}), representing a significant leap forward in security compared to traditional public-key standards such as Diffie-Hellman \cite{Diffie1976} and RSA (Rivest--Shamir--Adleman)\cite{Rivest1978}. \textit{Facta lex inventa fraus} --- the principle that every established law is followed by the invention of a way to circumvent it --- does not hold, \textit{in theory}, for modern cryptography.
 While traditional public-key cryptography employs the concept of one-way functions to encrypt/decrypt information, QKD detects the potential intrusion of an eavesdropper, Eve, due to the principle of no-cloning or, equivalently, through the uncertainty principle.
 Fig. \ref{fig:traditionalvsQKD} visually compares RSA \footnote{In Fig. \ref{fig:AES}, one might think spectroscopy could reveal each purple's components, but the process resembles a one-way cryptographic function: easy to mix, hard to reverse.
 Like password hashing, the color mixture conceals the original inputs, preventing unauthorized decryption.} with the \textit{prepare-and-measure} scenario of BB84 \cite{Bennett2014} (emblematic of QKD).
 The players' preparation (in Alice's lab $\mathcal{A}$) and measurements (in Bob's lab $\mathcal{B}$) can be the red or blue buttons.
 While in the classical case, Eve has no button (she can make perfect copies of the encoded messages sent and manipulate the copies however she chooses), in QKD Eve must choose and perform a measurement to obtain information.
 If Alice selects red and Eve selects blue, then the effect of Eve's disturbance appears in Bob's measurements as a purple ball (a mix of red and blue).